 We are in the process of updating our membership database and to list as many Key recipients as possible.
 We need your help!
 Send an email to scarletkey [dot] alumni [at] mcgill [dot] ca and include your name, degree, and the year you were awarded a Key.
 Feel free to send a short update about yourself!
 Names will be continually added and updated on these documents as they are received and verified.

-The Scarlet Key Honour Society accepts applications from potential candidates, or nominations by others within the McGill community who believe that an individual is deserving of the award.
-Please keep in mind that if the nominee's contributions involved previously established activities/positions, academic pursuits, or remuneration (academic and/or financial), then those contributions must be above and beyond the regular demands of the activity.
+The Scarlet Key Society accepts applications from self-nominated candidates, as well as nominations by others within the McGill community who believe that an individual is deserving of the award (with no partiality towards the source).

-To be eligible for the Scarlet Key Award the candidate must be a McGill student who has completed at least two full-time semesters and is in satisfactory standing, or a McGill graduate.
+To be eligible for the Scarlet Key Award, the candidate must be a McGill student who has completed at least one year full-time and is in satisfactory standing OR is a McGill alumnus.
 Beyond the requirement that candidates be in satisfactory standing, grades will not be considered.
 Transcripts should not to be submitted and information about grades should not be included on any other materials.

 We would like to thank all of our members for their active participation so far this year.
 Your presence at the Terry Fox Run and the Homecoming Cocktail have made these events most successful.